eburghar/envlt/README.md

 the value is parsed as json if `js` or kept as is if `str`

-The main use of the `const:str:value` expression was to be able to differentiate a standard (not imported) variable from one to be imported when using the `-I` flag, although you can achieve the same result by explicitly import a regular (whose value is not an expression) variable with `-V NAME`.
+The main use of the `const:str:value` expression was to be able to differentiate a standard (not imported) variable from one to be imported when using the `-I` flag, although you can achieve the same result in a more verbose way by explicitly import a regular (whose value is not an expression) variable with `-V NAME`.

 # Example